 *Acceptance to WAU does not guarantee acceptance into the radiologic technology program.

 - Applications are accepted without regard to race, sex, creed, religion or national origin.

-- Applicant must be 18 years of age or older.
+- Applicants must be 18 years of age before entering the program.

-- Applicant must be proficient in the written and verbal use of the English language.
+- Applicants must be proficient in the written and verbal use of the English language.

-- Applicant shall have a minimum 2.5 GPA in all science and mathematical prerequisite courses.
+- Applicants should have a minimum 2.5 GPA in all science and mathematical courses.

-- After observation day is completed, applicant shall appear for an interview with the Radiologic Technology Admissions Committee.
+- Applicants must appear for an interview with the Admissions Committee.

 Prerequisite Course Requirements

 BIOL 201, Human Anatomy and Physiology 1